 Thermal testing has proven that natural convection cooling is not adequate for today’s smaller, high power density enclosures.
 Heat dissipation by forced convection (fan cooling) is the most frequently used method of cooling.
-Forced air cooling systems can provide heat transfer rates that are ten times greater than those achievable with natural convection and radiation, but even those rates are not adequate to cool electronic components when they are located in many plant environments, where ambient temperatures can often exceed 90°F (32°C).
+Forced air cooling systems can provide heat transfer rates that are ten times greater than those achievable with natural convection and radiation, but even those rates are not adequate to cool electronic components in many plant environments, where ambient temperatures can often exceed 90°F (32°C).

 To reduce enclosure temperatures and prevent failure of high-density controls, the internal enclosure temperature must be lowered to below the room temperature.
 Research by control system manufacturers has shown that for each 18F° (10C°) increase in temperature, online production shutdowns occur twice as often, increasing the failure rate of electronics by 40 percent.
 Most manufacturers of electronic components specify maximum operating conditions of 104°F (40°C) and 90 percent humidity for proper operation.

 Use the following link to contact us so we can discuss how to keep your electronics cool! https://www.vortec.com/contact-us